Origin of the Covariant Wigner Operator as a Quantum Amplitude in QCD: Relativistic Koopman Treatment of Wigner Operator with Abelian Gauge Coupling

-See worked example in Appendix II.
-In a similar fashion as to the nonrelativistic limit, we can then derive the Wigner matrix expression through a Koopman Fourier transform (to be discussed in the next section, eqs. \ref{eq: phase_space_Fourier}, \ref{eq: phase_space_Fourier_2}):
+In a similar fashion as to the nonrelativistic limit, we can then derive the Wigner matrix expression through a Koopman Fourier transform (to be discussed in the next section, eqs. \ref{eq: phase_space_Fourier}, \ref{eq: phase_space_Fourier_2}) of the Dirac density matrix on coordinate space:

-The interpolating spinor on phase space is therefore obtained through the projection
+The interpolating spinor on phase space is therefore obtained through the projection,

 We derive the Wigner operator, and demonstrate that it is isomorphic to the interpolating (quantum-classical) spinor on phase space, which maps to a Koopman spinor when $\hbar \rightarrow 0$.
 We note that in the limit of $\hbar \rightarrow 0$, eq. \ref{eq: kinetic_constraint} reduces to a classical on-shell mass constraint \citep{wigner_phd_thesis,Quark_Distribution_7}.
 Furthermore, as explored in \citet{wigner_phd_thesis} and \citet{Quark_Distribution_7}, the classical limit corresponds to the correct relativistic Liouville flow (also \citealt{QCD_quark_gluon_1986_HE,Wong_eq_1989,wigner_function_1994_OF,Quark_Distribution_11,wigner_classical_limit_2011}), so Koopman spinors will obey the Vlasov equation (eqs. \ref{eq: kvn_rel_sandwich}, \ref{eq: Vlasov_flow}).